Most recently updated on February 6, 2023

 The town also has the 750-seat Sweetwater Municipal Auditorium, which was built in 1926.
 Over the decades, the performers have included John Philip Sousa, Fred and Adele Astaire, and even Elvis Presley, who appeared there not once but twice in 1955.

 Finally, the Sweetwater Jaycees are hosts of the world’s largest rattlesnake round-up every March.
-The 2021 version was held about two weeks ago.
 The events include the rattlesnake parade, a snake eating contest and a Miss Snake Charmer Pageant.